UCSC-VLAA/story-iter/README.md

 ## Framework 🤖

-> Story-Adapter framework.
-Illustration of the proposed iterative paradigm, which consists of initialization, iterations in Story-Adapter, and implementation of Global Reference Cross-Attention (GRCA).
+> Story-Iter framework.
+Illustration of the proposed iterative paradigm, which consists of initialization, iterations in Story-Iter, and implementation of Global Reference Cross-Attention (GRCA).
-Story-Adapter first visualizes each image only based on the text prompt of the story and uses all results as reference images for the future round.
+Story-Iter first visualizes each image only based on the text prompt of the story and uses all results as reference images for the future round.
-In the iterative paradigm, Story-Adapter inserts GRCA into SD.
+In the iterative paradigm, Story-Iter inserts GRCA into SD.
 For the ith iteration of each image visualization, GRCA will aggregate the information flow of all reference images during the denoising process through cross-attention.
 All results from this iteration will be used as a reference image to guide the dynamic update of the story visualization in the next iteration.

 <br>